The Golf Rules Samaritan

 TGRS Free Sample Quiz

-This is a sample quiz for anyone interested in becoming a member of the Golf Rules Samaritan group.
-The quiz features a selection of questions from the range of 100+ quizzes on the site.
+This is a sample quiz for anyone interested in joining the Golf Rules Samaritan group.
+The quiz features a selection of 50 questions from the site's 260+ quizzes and 29,000-question database.
 Feel free to take a look and have a go!
+The Quiz will randomly select 25 questions from the 50 on the list.

 Please Enter Your Details Below - This Will Enable the System to Display an Audit of Your Quiz Results.